 What Is Mother’s Milk Tea?

 Mother’s Milk Tea is a healthy blend of several herbs that contribute to increased lactation in women.
-While there are many such herbal tea blends commonly available in the market, and you can quite easily buy them, there is also a method of making the mother’s milk tea at home.
+While there are many such herbal tea blends commonly available in the market, and you can quite easily buy them, there is also a method of making the mother’s milk tea or nursing tea at home.
 In this case, you can choose the loose leaf blends available of various herbs and customize your tea based on your preference and requirements.

-Most women who start drinking Mother’s Milk Tea report a significant difference in the quantity of the breast milk production after a few days of consumption.
+Most women who start drinking Mother’s Milk Tea report a significant difference in the breast milk quality and quantity after a few days of consumption.
 That’s because the mother’s body takes some time to absorb the herbs to start showing the results.
 Many moms have found Mother’s Milk Tea to be very effective.
-This has prompted them to continue using the tea for as long as they choose to breastfeed.
+This has prompted them to continue using the tea for as long as they choose to breastfeed to support healthy infant development.

 Organic Mother’s Milk Tea Herbs That Are Good For Improving Lactation

-When you are educating yourself about Mother’s Milk Tea, you will often come across the term galactagogue.
+When educating yourself about Mother’s Milk Tea, you will often come across the term galactagogue.
 This term refers to all those foods, herbs, and medicines that promote milk production in a mother’s body.
-There are about 30 or more such herbs that can promote lactation in women.
-Most of these herbs are commonly available spices, and it is quite astonishing how these simple ingredients can actually support milk production and milk flow.
+About 30 or more such herbs can promote lactation in women.
+Most of these herbs are commonly available spices, and it is quite astonishing how these simple ingredients can support milk production and flow.
+A cross-sectional online survey by multiple universities involving 1,294 breastfeeding women found that 57.5% of women used galactagogues to enhance their breast milk supply.
+These findings indicate that galactagogue use among lactating mothers is not uncommon.

 Galactagogue herbs fundamentally support digestion, encourage relaxation, and support the production of certain lactation-specific hormones.
 Some of the most common galactagogue herbs that are easily available include: